National Library of Poland: History

-In 1944 the special collections were set ablaze by the Nazi occupants as a part of repressions after the Warsaw Uprising.
+In 1944 the special collections were set ablaze by the Nazi occupiers as a part of repressions after the Warsaw Uprising.
 This caused the destruction of 80,000 early printed books, including priceless 16th–18th century Polonica, 26,000 manuscripts, 2,500 incunables, 100,000 drawings and engravings, 50,000 pieces of sheet music and theatre materials.
 It is estimated that out of over six million volumes in Warsaw's major libraries in 1939, 3.6 million volumes were lost during World War II, a large part of them belonging to the National Library.

 Collections

-Today the collections of the National Library are one of the largest in the country.
+Today the collections of the National Library are one of the largest in the country and in the world.
 Among 7,900,000 volumes (2004) held in the library are 160,000 objects printed before 1801, over 26,000 manuscripts (including 6,887 music manuscripts), over 114,000 music prints and 400,000 drawings.
 The library collections also include photographs and other iconographic documents, more than 101,000 atlases and maps, over 2,000,000 ephemera, as well as over 2,000,000 books and about 800,000 copies of journals from the 19th to 21st centuries.
 Notable items in the collection include 151 leaves of the Codex Suprasliensis, which was inscribed in UNESCO's Memory of the World Programme Register in 2007 in recognition for its supranational and supraregional significance.

 In 2012 the library signed an agreement to add 1.3 million Polish library records to WorldCat.